microsoft/microsoft-ui-xaml/docs/winrt-apis-for-desktop.md

     Use `Window.ExtendsContentIntoTitleBar` instead.
 This API was added in Preview 4 and is intended as a permanent replacement in WinUI 3.
 API reference documentation for this is coming soon.

 As mentioned above, `GetForCurrentView()` methods have a dependence on `ApplicationView` and are not supported in Desktop apps.
 Note that some `GetForCurrentView` methods will not only return null, but will also throw exceptions.
-We advise checking if `Window.Current()` is null before calling these APIs.
+We advise checking if `Window.Current()` is null before calling these APIs - although `Window.Current()` returning null may be expected in some scenarios, such as during background activation.

 ## CoreWindow